 This well-regarded 21 hectares Alsace domaine is run by two brothers, Maurice and Jacky Barthelmé, in the village of Wettolsheim near Colmar.
 Albert Mann, Maurice’s father-in-law, decided to use modern production tools without neglecting the constraints of the land.
 His philosophy was to make wine using the elements of the soil without the help of fertilizers.
 The Barthelmé brothers have embraced his beliefs and are now at the forefront of a group of organic/biodynamic Alsace producers.

 The Ginglinger family is deeply rooted in the history of Eguisheim.
-Michel is the 13th generation at the helm since he took over after his father Paul in 2010.
-Rigorous in the vineyard and in the cellar, he applies the many techniques encountered during his various internships as cellar master in Burgundy, South Africa and Chile.
+Michel is the 13th generation at the helm since he took over from his father Paul in 2000.
+Rigorous in the vineyard and in the cellar, he applies the many techniques encountered during his various internships at Champagne Lanson and Domaine Armand Rosseau along with his time in South Africa and Chile.

 Located 5 km south of Colmar, the Paul Ginglinger estate consists of 13 hectares of vines on slopes particularly sunny, exposed to the east and south-east, at an altitude of 220 to 340 m.
-The vineyards are sheltered by the foothills of the Vosges Mountains and benefits from a particularly dry and hot microclimate.
+The vineyards are sheltered by the foothills of the Vosges Mountains and benefit from a particularly dry and hot microclimate.
 The subsoil is marly, slightly granite, and rests on a very stony clay soil.
-The wines from these terroirs are robust, powerful and able to a good longevity while maintaining their typicity and floral aromas.
+The wines from these terroirs are robust, powerful and defined, capable of longevity while maintaining their typicity and floral aromas.
 The estate is certified organic since 2018.

 Owned by the De Schepper family, this relatively little-known 9 hectares property lies in the commune of St-Laurent-des-Combes, just 3km southeast of St Emilion.
 The vineyards are planted on a chalk/clay soil with vines averaging 30 years of age.
 Matured for 12-15 months in 50% new oak, the wine is rich yet restrained with a rewarding depth of fruit and finely tempered structure.